OneSignalDevelopers/onesignal-android-sample/README.md

 ![26969694a431ea236309c9ec0dca6f4e](https://github.com/OneSignalDevelopers/onesignal-android-sample/assets/1715082/ed5ff565-a477-4e51-9961-bbad9179f4f9)

 Schedule the In-App Message to be presented immediately, to show until dismissed by the user, and to present itself everytime the trigger contions is met.
+Then choose **Make Message Live**...

+![3d409d47880a9fd0fb7b63f4f89bacfe](https://github.com/OneSignalDevelopers/onesignal-android-sample/assets/1715082/272bffb7-eef7-4028-889f-a75df398239a)

+Review configuration and confirm when correct.

 #### 3. Launch In-App Message

-Choose **Make Message Live** at the bottom of the page...

-![3d409d47880a9fd0fb7b63f4f89bacfe](https://github.com/OneSignalDevelopers/onesignal-android-sample/assets/1715082/272bffb7-eef7-4028-889f-a75df398239a)

-Review configuration and confirm when correct...

-From the sample app, tap the **Present In-App Message** button.
+Tap the **Present In-App Message** button in the sample app to present In-App Message.

 # Support